icecream95/icecream95.github.io/index.md

 I have a scratch account, so look at my projects [here](https://scratch.mit.edu/users/Icecream95/).

-I also have a Gitlab account [https://gitlab.com/icecream95](https://gitlab.com/icecream95) but I only use it for contributing to projects on Gitlab.
+I also have a Gitlab account ([https://gitlab.com/icecream95](https://gitlab.com/icecream95)) but I mainly use it for contributing to projects on Gitlab.
+Maybe, when they stop using azure...